 4.1.
 Maintain integrated C. elegans transgenic strains expressing RAN peptide-GFP in the muscle on gfp(RNAi) by placing 4-6 transgenic L4’s on a 6 cm gfp(RNAi) plate and grow the worms at 20°C.

 4.2.
-If the experiment is utilizing RNAi to test for genetic effects on RAN peptide toxicity, move 10 transgenic gravid adults from an unstarved plate two each of two 6 cm empty vector(RNAi) (positive control for paralysis, negative control for genetic effects), gfp(RNAi) (negative control for paralysis, positive control for genetic effects), gene-specific(RNAi) (i.e. 10 gravid adults per 6cm plate).
+If the experiment is utilizing RNAi to test for genetic effects on RAN peptide toxicity, move 10 transgenic gravid adults from an unstarved plate to each of two 6 cm empty vector(RNAi) (positive control for paralysis, negative control for genetic effects), gfp(RNAi) (negative control for paralysis, positive control for genetic effects), gene-specific(RNAi) (i.e. 10 gravid adults per 6cm plate).

 4.3.
 If mutants are being used to analyze genetic effects on RAN peptide toxicity, place 10 gravid WT or mutant animals expressing the same RAN transgene on each of two 6cm empty vector(RNAi) or gfp(RNAi) plates.
 Grow the worms at 20°C for 48 hours.